jaredboynton/postman-saml-auth-router/README.md

 Organizations often ask: "Can we implement this with our existing security tools like CrowdStrike, Zscaler, or F5 instead?"

-**Short Answer**: No. We analyzed every alternative approach extensively.
+**Short Answer**: No. I analyzed every alternative approach extensively.

 **Why Alternatives Fail**: Postman's OAuth authentication flow requires sophisticated session state management that enterprise security platforms cannot provide: